 I slept so well, way better than I would have in town.
 I also did a good job of exhausting myself the day before.
 I did have a migraine because of the dehydration.
 Easily taken care of but I will have to do better.

 We sat down with Big Red Riding Hood, or just Big Red, and had a soda.
 Then we went to the road to try to hitch.
 I had been talking up my game and must have jinxed myself.
 All the drivers were having none of my antics.
 After about 45 minutes, I pointed my umbrella at a car for fun (I still have PCT written on it) and the car stopped.
 Turns out it was Vanessa and Manda, a daughter and mom who are steadfast trail angels in the area.
-Inside were Capt’n and a few others I had met breifly before.
+Inside were Capt’n, Dustbuster, and Elevator—a couple that I had met the first day.

 We all squeezed in and were given a tour of the town on arrival.
 We were breaking from the trail to go to Trail Days, an event put on by the CDT Coalition.
 There were seminars, lectures, parties, raffles, free food, and vendors over the next few days.
 The other trails have similar events that are much bigger.
 I wanted to go because I had never been to one and this one promised to be more low key.
 I’m not into big crowds.